 I do have a slight niggle with this though and that’s because I’d just like to see a little bit more information on offer.
-Bet365 obviously use the same company to power their stats that a lot of bookmakers out there use.
+Bet365 obviously use the same company to power their stats that a lot of bookmakers use.
 There is absolutely nothing wrong with that, but I like to think of bet365 as an ‘out the box’ type of bookmaker that is always pushing the boundaries.

 You see stats on a site like Win-Draw-Win that can be filtered by betting markets to see which teams will fair best for those markets.
 Whilst I realise emulating a site like Win-Draw-Win likely wont be possible, they could take the best bits from their site to make the statistics section totally epic!

 Match Centre is a section that bet365 has adapted over the years and I think they have just about nailed it with the latest rendition.

 The whole concept looks to be based around being able to access the live betting markets quickly, but also to see how the game is panning out.
 Information from the centre includes latest score, number of corners, yellow/red cards, penalties, attacks, dangerous attacks and possession.